 7. The victim is one whom the actor knew or should have known was physically helpless, mentally defective or mentally incapacitated.

-Charges for Aggravated Sexual Assault in Bloomfield or Essex County NJ?
+Charged with Aggravated Sexual Assault in NJ?

-What does a conviction for aggravated Sexual Assault mean?
+What does a conviction for aggravated sexual assault mean?
 Under State Law, this offense is classified as a crime of the First Degree, which is the most serious under the New Jersey Criminal Code.
-As such, the penalties are severe, and may include: a term of incarceration ranging from 10 to 20 years in New Jersey State Prison, 85% of which must be served before parole eligibility per the terms of the No Early Release Act (NERA), mandatory sex offender registration under New Jersey’s Megan’s Law, and a psychosexual evaluation (also known as an “Avenel evaluation”) to determine the likelihood that you are a repetitive and compulsive offender.
+As such, the penalties are severe, and may include: a term of incarceration ranging from 10 to 20 years in New Jersey State Prison, 85% of which must be served before parole eligibility per the terms of the No Early Release Act (NERA), mandatory sex offender registration under New Jersey’s Megan’s Law, and a psychosexual evaluation (also known as an “Avenel evaluation”)to determine the likelihood that you are a repetitive and compulsive offender.